-Attending the Cleveland Institute of Art, I was a recipient of the William McVey Award for Excellence in Sculpture, was one of two students selected to finish posthumously, the last sculpture of David E. Davis, the founder of the Sculpture Center.
-Curated my first professional solo exhibition, Rising/Bound, at the Groop Gallery, and my degree culminated with my BFA exhibition.
-Today I am a featured artist at Still- point gallery, represented by Kate and Geoff Baker.
+While attending the Cleveland Institute of Art I was recipient of the William McVey Award for Excellence in Sculpture.
+Curated my first professional solo exhibition, Rising/Bound, at Groop Gallery and was one of two students selected to finish posthumously, the last sculpture of David E. Davis, the founder of the Sculpture Center.

 2007 - Present Artist and Studio Director, Cleveland, OH

 Artist fabricator and director of studio gallery 302 located in the 78th Street Studios complex.
 Studio 302 showcases large and small-scale sculptures and installations for public and privet exhibitions, while providing collectors and art enthusiasts with a range of specialized services.

 2014 - 2020 Contracted Arts Instructor, LEAP, Cleveland, OH

 Project coordinator and arts instructor for an employment program, conscripting assistant fabricators in specialized studio workshops to emulate an on-the-job environment, developed to improve job skills and professional practices for young adults with developmental disabilities.

 2007 - 2014 Contracted Arts Instructor, Famicos Foundation, Cleveland, OH

 Co-coordinator for a environmental arts and urban market gardening program, and instructed classis in arts and market crafts, at The Green Scouts, Let it Bee Garden, Bluestone Circle LLC.